Costs and grants

 Only for students going on exchange within Europe (and Turkey).
 After nomination, you will receive more information about the procedure and requirements for this scholarship.
 The university cannot guarantee this grant, until all participating students, their destinations and semester dates are known.
 Please consider the grant as additional funding during your exchange.

-More information about the Erasmus+ Grant can be found here.
+More information about the Erasmus+ Grant.

 After receiving the Learning Agreement, please direct your questions about the Erasmus+ Grant to the following e-mail address: firstname.lastname@example.org.